How to take a break without losing all of your customers

 Therefore, start planning as far in advance as possible to prepare your business for your leave.

-First, decide if you’ll temporarily close your storefront or stop pitching clients while you’re away.
+First, decide if you’ll temporarily close your product pages or stop pitching clients while you’re away.

 This freelancer stops pitching clients at least a week before going on vacation.
 They also notify regular clients of their break at least a few weeks before going away.

-If you plan on taking a longer break -- say, two weeks or more -- and plan on temporarily closing your storefront, make sure to follow their lead and notify your customers a few weeks in advance.
+If you plan on taking a longer break -- say, two weeks or more -- and plan on temporarily closing your product pages, make sure to follow their lead and notify your customers a few weeks in advance.

 Four to six reminder emails, a handful of social media posts, and an announcement on your website should do the trick.